Do Passengers Have Rights in Texas Traffic Stops?

 Protect Yourself

-If you are a passenger in a vehicle that has been pulled over by the police, there are important steps you can take to protect yourself, including:
+If you are a passenger in a vehicle that has been pulled over by the police, there are important steps you can take to protect yourself:

-• Remain calm, be polite, and do what is asked of you (do not exit the vehicle unless you are asked to do so).
+• Remain calm, be polite, and do what is asked of you.

-• Keep your hands visible (you do not want to concern the officer regarding his or her own safety).
+• Keep your hands visible.
+You do not want to concern the officer about his or her safety.

-You Need an Experienced Attorney on Your Side
+You Need an Experienced Killeen Criminal Defense Attorney on Your Side

-If you are facing criminal charges, Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen is a dedicated criminal defense attorney who has the experience, resources, and drive to bring your strongest defense in support of your case’s most positive resolution.
-We are here to help, so please do not hesitate to contact or call us at 254-501-4040 for more information today.
+If you are facing criminal charges, Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen is a dedicated criminal defense attorney with the experience, resources, and drive to bring your strongest defense to support your case’s most positive resolution.
+We are here to help, so don’t hesitate to contact us online or call us at (254) 781-4222 for more information.

 Categories: